Gaeltacht: Administration

 In March 2005, Minister for Community, Rural and Gaeltacht Affairs Éamon Ó Cuív announced that the government of Ireland would begin listing only the Irish language versions of place names in the Gaeltachtaí as the official names, stripping the official Ordnance Survey of their English equivalents, to bring them up to date with road signs in the Gaeltacht, which have been in Irish only since 1970.
 This was done under a Placenames Order made under the Official Languages Act.

 Gaeltachtaí in the Republic of Ireland

 Demographics

-At the time of the 2006 census of the Republic of Ireland, the population of the Gaeltacht was 91,862, approximately 2.1% of the state's 4,239,848 people, with major concentrations of Irish speakers located in the western counties of Donegal, Mayo, Galway, and Kerry.
-There were smaller concentrations in the counties of Cork and Waterford in the south and Meath in the east.
-The most recent census of 2016 however shows that the population of the Gaeltacht was 96,090.
-This shows a rise of 4.5% from 2006.
+The 2022 census of the Republic of Ireland showed that the population of the Gaeltacht was 102,973, 2% of the total population; this figure represented an increase of 2% from 2016.
+65,156 (66%) of the Gaeltacht population were Irish speakers.
+As of the 2022 census, English is the family and community language in the majority of the 156 Electoral Divisions of the Gaeltacht.

 The Gaeltacht districts have historically suffered from mass emigration.
 Being at the edge of the island they always had fewer railways and roads, and poorer land to farm.
 Other influences have been the arrival of non-Irish speaking families, the marginal role of the Irish language in the education system and general pressure from the English-speaking community.
 There is no evidence that periods of relative prosperity have materially improved the situation of the language.